robobenklein/robobenklein.github.io/_posts/2023-03-26-why-android-gesture-navigation-sucks.md

 With 2-button, all three navigation actions could be located within the comfort range of a user's thumb, which is even more important as phone screen sizes *keep increasing*, which I also do not like, but that's a different issue.

+Thanks to Scott Hurff's templates we can see exactly how these navigation UIs fit (or don't) into the comfortable thumb zones:

+{% capture images %}
+  /images/iphone-thumb-zones/iPhone-5.jpg
+  /images/iphone-thumb-zones/iPhone-6.jpg
+  /images/iphone-thumb-zones/iPhone-6-Plus.jpg
+{% endcapture %}
+{% include gallery images=images cols=3 caption="Comfortable thumb zones for a few screen sizes, from smallest screen to largest" %}

 # Why don't more people care?

 There's been plenty of research into humans waiting for computers,[^computer-perception-delays] however most of this research is behind *waiting on the computer*, and does not really cover the case when users are *actively interacting* like having a finger moving across the screen.

+> Users have gone from waiting on the computer to being forced to wait by the computer.

 While many people won't consciously notice, we already have interfaces like [Zed](https://zed.dev/) and [Alacritty](https://alacritty.org/) that are advertising their response latency in milliseconds.
 Real humans can feel the difference[^input-latency-delays] already below a hundred milliseconds, but often can't immediately explain why a system might feel slow.
+Mis-inputs due to timing, such as not holding long enough, are normally just subtle frustrations and rarely are ever annoying enough to interrupt whatever the user was trying to do.

+Modern software development has simply gotten used to trying to find a "middle ground" for these timing-based actions, as they attempt to choose a suitable timeout delay or hold length that is comfortable for the average person.
+Most of the time they never thought about doing away with the interaction entirely and replacing it with something that didn't depend on timing, and to be honest sometimes that is a challenging problem: I think we need more research into this topic, but I am no expert in designing graphical user interfaces.

 # Why write this post?